Exercise and Hypertension

 HOW VIGOROUS SHOULD AEROBIC EXERCISE BE?

-This is an impressive response, but exercising at 70-85% of heart rate reserve is pretty tough for many people.
+This is a very good response, but exercising at 70-85% of heart rate reserve is tough for some people.
 How effective is less vigorous exercise?

 EFFECTIVENESS OF RESISTANCE EXERCISE